 That’s what she used to call me, Kepin.
 My late grandmother of course, speaking only Cree, would only difficultly pronounce the letter v, a consonant our language does not have.
 I’ve always wondered why our parents insisted on giving us names our elders could not pronounce.
 But we are living in a world where our language and culture are increasingly forgotten, locked in the hearts of our elders as they leave this world behind.
 Witnessing these changes firsthand eventually compelled me to do my part and completed six years of post-secondary studies in linguistics.
 Although I eventually made the transition to medical school, I continue to be involved in various Cree language projects, all with the aim of promoting its use in all spheres of life.

 Three projects I am particularly fond of are the Dictionary of Moose Cree, my Lexical Roots of Old Cree, and my Index of Cree Mythology.
 The former is a project for which I have been serving as editor and lexicographer since 2012 on behalf of the community of Moose Factory.
-The second is a dictionary of derivational morphology of Old Cree, the ancestor of all Cree dialects, as determined by a comparative study of contemporary and historical dialects.
+The second is a soon-to-be published dictionary of derivational morphology of Old Cree, the ancestor of all Cree dialects, as determined by a comparative study of contemporary and historical dialects.
 The latter is an index of published sources for Cree mythology.

 This blog is one facet of my involvement.
 To help promote the Cree language, its literacy, and the use of consistent orthographies, I translate non-Cree texts into various dialects of Cree.
 To help promote the culture, I translate Cree stories into English.
 My aim is to make non-Cree texts available to Cree-speakers and Cree texts available to English-speakers.
 I also write original stories and poems in Cree and also write essays about the language and its grammar, lexicon, dialects, and various orthographies.